RestKit/RestKit/README.md

 ## Installation

 The recommended approach for installating RestKit is via the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation.
+For best results, it is recommended that you install via CocoaPods **>= 0.15.2** using Git **>= 1.8.0** installed via Homebrew.

 ### via CocoaPods